tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

   pods are limited in this way; there is no limit on the number of non-AWS-backed pods.

 * When the CNI plugin spots such a resource request, it will choose an IP address from an AWS-backed pool.
-Only pools with VPC Subnets in the availability zone of the host are considered.
+Only pools with VPC subnets in the availability zone of the host are considered.

 * When Felix, {{site.prodname}}'s per-host agent spots a local workload with an AWS-backed address it tries to ensure that the IP address of the workload is assigned to the host in the AWS fabric.
 If need be, it will create a new [secondary ENI](#secondary-elastic-network-interfaces-enis) device and attach it to the host to house the IP address.
+  Felix supports two modes for assigning secondary ENIs: **ENI-per-workload** mode (added in v3.13) and **Secondary-IP-per-workload** mode.
+These modes are described [below](#secondary-elastic-network-interfaces-enis).

 * If the pod has one or more AWS Elastic IPs listed in the `cni.projectcalico.org/awsElasticIPs` pod annotation, Felix will try to ensure that _one_ of the Elastic IPs is assigned to the pod's private IP address in the AWS fabric.